-Students have access to personal, career, learning and academic skills, and crisis counseling available on a short-term basis at the University Counseling and Consulting Services (UCCS) on the Twin Cities campus.
+Students have access to personal, career, learning and academic skills, and crisis counseling available on a short-term basis at Student Counseling Services on the Twin Cities campus.

 To initiate counseling services call (612) 621-3323 to make an appointment.
-Download the appropriate forms at http://www.uccs.umn.edu/ for the type of counseling you are seeking.
-Bring the completed forms with you to your appointment at 109 Eddy Hall, University of Minnesota Twin Cities.
+Download the appropriate forms at http://counseling.umn.edu/ for the type of counseling you are seeking.